 Deliveries of upgraded digital Raven UAVs

-In March 2010, AeroVironment received a $6.7m contract from the US Army for the supply of 51 digital Raven systems, spare packages and logistics support services.
-In the following month, AeroVironment received another order worth $12.3m for providing 216 retrofit kits that will be used to upgrade the existing analogue Raven systems with a new digital data link.
+In March 2010, AeroVironment received a $6.7m contract from the US Army for the supply of 51 digital Raven systems, spare packages, and logistics support services.
+In the following month, AeroVironment received another order worth $12.3m for providing 216 retrofit kits to upgrade the existing analogue Raven systems with a new digital data link.

-In May 2010, AeroVironment was awarded a $11.2m contract by the US Army to supply 63 new digital Raven UASs.
+In May 2010, AeroVironment was awarded an $11.2m contract by the US Army to supply 63 new digital Raven UASs.

 In December 2010, the company received a $4.9m contract from the Norwegian Defence Logistics Organisation for small raven UAS, spares, training services and logistics support.
-Deliveries are planned to begin in 2011.
+Deliveries under the contract began in 2011.

 In December 2010, the US Army awarded a $46.2m contract to AeroVironment for the supply of 123 advanced digital Raven systems, initial spare packages and 186 digital retrofit kits to the USMC.
 The contract also includes the supply of 339 digital retrofit kits to the US Army.